daily word - walls

 Add new comment

-daily word - sheep?
+daily word - the beginning

 Dale Cresap's picture